AleGiuseppi/AGiuseppi.github.io/PIC3.markdown

-**DIARY OF THE LESSONS AND SUGGESTED READINGS** **(WILL BE UPDATED DURING THE COURSE)** Lecture 1 - introduction to the module, introduction to ML problems Lecture 2 - Introduction to Deep Learning and ML models
+**DIARY OF THE LESSONS AND SUGGESTED READINGS** **(WILL BE UPDATED DURING THE COURSE)** Lecture 1 - introduction to the module, introduction to ML problems Lecture 2 - Introduction to Deep Learning and ML models.
+Classification and regression.
+Lectures 3-4 Training, capacity, underfitting, overfitting.
+Feedforward NNs, Convolutional NNs, Recurrent NNs.
+Lecture 5-6 Examples, introduction to Keras.